If You Don't Mask, You Don't Get

 If You Don't Mask, You Don't Get was a mural created by Banksy in 2020.
-The artwork, inspired by the ongoing COVID-19 pandemic, was removed due to Transport for London's anti-graffiti policy.
+The artwork, inspired by the COVID-19 pandemic, was removed due to Transport for London's anti-graffiti policy.

 Background

 Banksy posed as a cleaner in order to paint the mural inside a London Underground carriage.
 The title is thought to be a play on words for the saying "If you don't ask, you don't get."
 Other slogans linked to the UK band Chumbawamba were used in the mural.